MarkSoluiman/BudetAppTeamProject/Readme.md

 # :moneybag: Mobile Budgeting App :moneybag:

 ## Description
 The Mobile Budgeting App takes mobile budgeting to the next level.
 Users can create and monitor their own transactions and goals, and intricate data visualisations based on these entries are calculated and shown.
-View real-time financial news updates, receive financial feedback with our AI Chatbot, and see advice filtered on relevance by a users personal settings.
+View real-time financial news updates.

 ## How to Build the Project
 ### Installations